scribd/Xcode-OptimizePNG/README.md

 shell% &#9612;
 </pre>

-Like the example without `DEVTOOLS_PATH`, this installation failed because the `install.sh` script requires super-user privliges in order to update certain Xcode files.
-When re-run using `sudo DEVTOOLS_PATH="$DEVTOOLS_PATH"`:
+Like the example without `DEVELOPER_DIR`, this installation failed because the `install.sh` script requires super-user privliges in order to update certain Xcode files.
+When re-run using `sudo DEVELOPER_DIR="$DEVELOPER_DIR"`:

 **Important:** `sudo` will execute the `install.sh` script with super-user (i.e., `root`) privileges.

 <pre>
-shell% <b>setenv DEVTOOLS_PATH "/Developer4" &crarr;</b>
+shell% <b>setenv DEVELOPER_DIR "/Developer4" &crarr;</b>
-shell% <b>sudo DEVTOOLS_PATH="$DEVTOOLS_PATH" "./install.sh" &crarr;</b>
+shell% <b>sudo DEVELOPER_DIR="$DEVELOPER_DIR" "./install.sh" &crarr;</b>
 Password: &nbsp;<i><b>Enter your password, it will not be displayed.</b></i>
-Installing in to the Xcode Developer Tools at '/Developer4', which was determined by the environment variable DEVTOOLS_PATH.
+Installing in to the Xcode Developer Tools at '/Developer4', which was determined by the environment variable DEVELOPER_DIR.

 A backup of     '/Developer4/Platforms/iPhoneOS.platform/Developer/Library/Xcode/PrivatePlugIns/iPhoneOS Build System Support.xcplugin' was created at: '/Developer4/Platforms/iPhoneOS.platform/Developer/Library/Xcode/PrivatePlugIns/iPhoneOS_xcplugin_backup_20110621193734_41355.tar.gz'